 5. Assists in training of Medical Examiner staff in day-day operations and protocols; provides orientation to new staff relating to State and County statutes, rules and regulations.

 REQUIRED KNOWLEDGE AND SKILLS

 Thorough knowledge of: Effective methods of medical and criminal investigation; state statutes regulating death investigations; medical and anatomical terminology; recordkeeping and reporting techniques.

 Working knowledge of: Principles and practices of training; basic rules of legal evidence; gathering of statistics and statistical calculations; public relations techniques.

-Skill to: Determine and obtain evidence required in order to enforce the medical investigation law; obtain information from lay and expert witnesses concerning matters of an intimate nature and serious consequence; communicate effectively, both orally and in writing; respond to changes desired by citizens and County staff; compile and analyze statistics; prepare clear and concise reports; establish and maintain effective working relationships with medical, law enforcement and County personnel, and the public.
+Skill to: Determine and obtain evidence required in order to enforce the medical investigation law; obtain information from lay and expert witnesses concerning matters of an intimate nature and serious consequence; prioritize multiple, critical tasks occurring simultaneously; effectively use independent judgment in conditions of competing priorities; communicate effectively, both orally and in writing; respond to changes desired by citizens and County staff; compile and analyze statistics; prepare clear and concise reports; establish and maintain effective working relationships with medical, law enforcement and County personnel, and the public.

-Must be willing to work scheduled 24-hour work/on-call shifts.
+Must be willing to work scheduled 24-hour work/standby shifts.
 Requires on-call availability beyond assigned shifts.